2022 Kitchen Gift Guide – Ultimate List of the Best Kitchen Tools, Appliances, and Gadgets

 Well, like most, I’ve seen enough Ron Popeil infomercials to have at least a healthy dose of skepticism towards electronic kitchen gadgets.

 But let me tell you, the air fryer is one of those kitchen items that transcends the “gadget” tag and moves into the same hallowed ground as the coffee maker, crock pot, and the food processor.
 These are devices that, once you have them, you will never allow yourself to be without.
-And the Philips Air Fryer XXL is the cream of the crop.
-Yes, it really is that good.
+We recently replaced our Philips Air Fryer XXL (which is still a great product) with the Ninja Foodi Grill.
+And let me tell you, it is amazing.

 Some of the main selling points of this model:

-- Extra large basket: The name “XXL” says it all, but there is a very good reason to get the largest air fryer basket you can.
+- Extra large cooking area: There is a very good reason to get the largest air fryer basket you can.
 Air fryers work by using convection heat along with a powerful fan to evenly circulate hot air.
-The large size of the Philips XXL basket allows the proper airflow needed for even cooking.
+The large size of the Ninja Foodi basket allows the proper airflow needed for even cooking.

 - “Fried” foods with minimal oil: I know it sounds too good to be true, but just adding a quick spray of any cooking oil is enough to get the crispy fried taste that usually only comes out of a deep fryer (and without any of the deep fryer oil smell, which lingers in the air forever).

 - Not just for fried foods!
-The Philips XXL is multifunctional, and is great at making a variety of foods.
+The Ninja Foodi is multifunctional, and is great at making a variety of foods.
 Burgers come out juicy and flavorful.
+Chicken breasts come out perfectly moist.
+You can dial in your steak’s rareness to perfection.
+Frozen fries come out crispy and delicious.
 Brussels sprouts are crisp and tender.
 The basket is large enough to roast a whole chicken, and my favorite surprise is being able to make cinnamon rolls in 6 minutes.
 Breakfast will never be the same!

 There are lesser air fryers out there (both in price and quality), but in this instance, I believe it is worth paying a bit more and getting the best.
-To me, the best air fryer is the Philips Air Fryer XXL.
-The XXL model’s large basket and Philips technology can’t be beat.
+To me, the best air fryer is the Ninja Foodi Grill.

 Kitchen Gift No. 4: Flexible Cutting Boards